 The Swim, watch the series on Amazon Prime

 Long distance swimmer Ben Lecomte takes on the incredible challenge of swimming across the Pacific to highlight how much our oceans need saving.
 Ben’s attempt is to swim from Japan to California through The Vortex, otherwise known as the Great Pacific Garbage Patch, one of the most highly concentrated areas of plastic build up.
-Though along the way they’re joined by whales, dolphins and birds, every day Ben is swimming through huge amounts of plastic.
-In a never done before stunt, Ben swims every day towards his goal of completing 300 nautical miles, whilst his team are collecting data, plastic gathered from across the ocean.
+Though along the way they’re joined by whales, dolphins and birds, every day Ben swims through huge amounts of plastic.
+In a never done before stunt, Ben swims every day towards his goal of completing 300 nautical miles, while his team collect data and plastic gathered from across the ocean.

 Swimming with Men, watch on Netflix

 Rob Brydon is a bored, middle aged office worker who finds some purpose and joy in his life when he joins an all-male synchronised swimming team.
 What starts as a hushed escape from the hum drum of his life sets the team on their way to competing at the World Synchro Championships in Milan!
 Echoing classic British feel good films like the Full Monty, this sweet comedy highlights the appeal that many open water swimmers find in their community – escapism, non-judgement and fun.